19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (6) The provisions made by regulations under this section for cases where goods are treated as supplied by a taxable person by virtue of paragraph 6 of the Second Schedule may require the tax chargeable on the supply to be accounted for and paid, and particulars thereof to be provided, by such other person and in such manner as may be specified by the regulations.

+(7) At the end of a prescribed accounting period —

+(a) the amount of tax due from any person that is his output tax after deduction of input tax allowable under section 20; or

+(b) the amount due to any person under section 19(5),

+as the case may be, shall be zero if the amount is less than $5 or such other amount as the Minister may by order prescribe.

+[20/2010 wef 01/10/2010]

-(7) Where, at the end of a prescribed accounting period, the amount of tax due from any person or the amount due to any person under section 19(5) would be less than $5 or such other amount as the Minister may by order prescribe, that amount shall be treated as nil.
+(8) At the end of a prescribed accounting period, the amount of tax due from a person that is tax accounted for by him pursuant to regulations made under section 27A shall be nil if it is less than $5 or such other amount as the Minister may by order prescribe.

+[20/2010 wef 01/10/2010]

+[UK VAT Act 1983, Sch.
+7 Para.
+2]

 ### Electronic service